matteodelabre/onze/README.md

 * `hand [CARD]...`
     - At the start of each round, gives a player the set of 10 cards from which they can draw
 * `bid ?`
-    - Asks a player to bid, must respond with a valid number, or 0 to skip (invalid numbers cause a skip)
+    - Asks a player to bid, must respond with a bid value
+    - Valid bids are in increments of 5 in the 50–105 range
+    - A bid of 0 means that the player exits the bidding process
+    - Invalid bids are silently replaced with 0
 * `bid [PLAYER] [BID]`
     - Information that a player has bid a certain amount
+    - Players also receive an acknowledgment of their own bids
 * `card ?`
-    - Asks a player to play a card from their hand, must respond with a single valid card (illegal moves cause any card from the hand to be played)
+    - Asks a player to play a card from their hand, must respond with a single valid card
+    - Illegal moves are silently replaced with an unspecified valid card
 * `card [PLAYER] [CARD]`
     - Information that a player has played a certain card
+    - Players also receive an acknowledgment of their own played cards
+* `end`
+    - The game has ended and the bot process will be terminated soon

 ### Existing bots